ArronJablonowski/OpenClawNotes/README.md

 **🕸️ Potential Spread:** If OpenClaw is compromised and given network access, the attack could potentially spread to other devices and data stores on the local network; if the system has not been properly segmented from the rest of the network.

 ### ⚠️ Supply Chain Vulnerabilities
 The biggest immediate risk to your OpenClaw is the supply chain.
-Since OpenClaw relies on `npm` packages, a compromised dependency could unknowingly infect your system through package updates.
+Since OpenClaw relies on community developed `skills` and `npm` packages, a compromised `skill` or `npm` dependency could unknowingly infect your system through package updates.
 *   *Always audit dependencies.*
 *   *Never trust a single source.*